 Can you help?
 Please call 0770 667319 or email ABC if you can.

-It has been around for a year or so, and I have only just discovered it, but 'CityMapper' is nothing short of brilliant, especially if you visit London or other major cities in the world.
+'CityMapper' is nothing short of brilliant, especially if you visit London or other major cities in the world.
 It is available for IOS and Android.
 I do NOT know how the programmers have done it, but it has an amazing access (eg in London) to Buses and Bus routes+arrival times/Trains - schedules and live and planned/Tube/Taxi (including Uber) and even Boris's bicycles, plus the old 'Shank's Pony'!
 It even displays current travel warnings/delays.
 I think it is stunning and well worth a look.

 A law firm called Leigh Day are compiling a 'case' against VW for owners who have or will have lost value or economy from this.
 If you feel you would like to join their lists and be updated by them visit Leigh Day.
 I have personal experience of Leigh Day and they are extremely efficient and effective.

 Case now settled with big payout by VW!